joaopalmeiro/reading-notes/data-visualization/README.md

           - Double encoding: "To visually rank the instances by their 'importance', the opacity and vertical position of each glyph encode one of the calculated numerical difficulty measures (...)."
   - _Tabular View_:
       - "By default, only instances with at least one incorrect classification are shown (...)."
+      - "One column shows the class predictions over time as a colored heatmap (...) using a categorical color scheme to encode the sequence of predicted classes."
+      - "An additional column shows a histogram of correct, incorrect, and other predictions (...) "incorrect" refers to predictions of wrong classes from among the selected subset of classes, while 'other' refers to wrong predictions of non-selected classes."
+      - "The encodings \[(chart types)\] in both of these columns can be switched between time-dependent heatmaps and summarizing histograms."
 - User tasks:
     - Instance-focused tasks:
         - "Find _difficult_ \[(to classify)\] instances"